-Slovenia may seem like a tiny little country sandwiched between between nations from all its four directions, but it’s not.
-At least not when you think of all the beauty it holds.
-Throughout my 4 day stay in Slovenia, I was amazed by its diversity, and the experiences it had to offer.
-From serene lakes to gigantic cave parks to medieval towns — tell me what Slovenia doesn’t have.
-Nothing!
+Slovenia may appear like a tiny country sandwiched between stronger nations from all its directions, but speaking of the beauty it holds, there’re no rivals.
+Throughout my 4-day travel in Slovenia, I was amazed by its diversity, and the experiences it had to offer.
+From serene lakes to gigantic cave parks to medieval towns — Slovenia had something for everyone.

-But out of all the places of interest three highlights that complete your trip in Slovenia are Lake Bled, Postojna Cave, and the Predjama Castle.
+But out of all the places of interest three highlights that complete your visit to Slovenia are: Lake Bled, Postojna Cave, and the Predjama Castle.

-Located at only an hour’s drive from Ljubljana, it is fairly easy to explore all three places in one day, but only if you’ve your own car, given that the lake Bled is located in an opposite direction from Postojna Cave and Predjama Castle.
-And since I’d only a day to spare, and didn’t want to rent a car and drive in solitude, I carefully chose a company called The Roundabout, which runs day trips from Ljubljana and Zagreb, and explored the three highlights on a fast-track.
+Located at only an hour’s drive from Ljubljana, it is fairly easy to explore all three highlights in one day, given you are driving, because lake Bled is located in the opposite direction from that of Postojna Cave and Predjama Castle’s.
+But those travelling alone and not wanting to rent a car, as was the case with me, can opt for one of the day trips available from Ljubljana.
+I chose a company called The Roundabout, which runs day trips from Ljubljana and Zagreb, and explored the three highlights in under 7 hours.

 First Half Of The Day: Lake Bled

-Lake Bled is one of the most popular places to visit in Slovenia and is unarguably one of the most beautiful spots in the whole country.
-And in a country so breathtakingly beautiful, that really is saying a lot!
+Lake Bled is one of the most popular places to visit in Slovenia and is unarguably one of the most charming too.
+And in a country, so breathtakingly beautiful, that really is saying a lot!

 Located in the North West of Slovenia, on the edge of the Triglav National Park, Lake Bled is the only natural island in Slovenia.
 But that’s not its original charm.
-The original charm, however, is its beauty — so dramatic and unreal in its appearance that it reminds you (at least it reminded me of it!) of the Disney movies you have grown up watching.
+The original charm, however, was the beauty so dramatic and unrealistic in its appearance that it reminds you of the Disney movies you have grown up watching.

-Speaking of the unrealistic beauty, picture this: A fairytale medieval castle with a Roman style tower, overlooking a serene lake, which sometimes appear green, and sometimes blue.
-Almost in the middle floats a small island — home to a church and a couple of al fresco cafés creating an enjoyable ambiance.
+Speaking of the unrealistic beauty, picture this: A fairytale medieval castle with a Roman-style tower, overlooking a serene lake, which sometimes appears green, and sometimes blue.
+Almost in the middle floats a small island, home to a church and a couple of al fresco cafés creating an enjoyable ambience.
 The lake is moreover so calm and undisturbed that any movement in it is done either by a flap of a duck wing or the dip of a kayak paddle.

-Upon reaching the location, inside the Triglav National Park, we first set off to explore the Bled Castle — one of the oldest in Slovenia, dating back to 1011.
-It was very famous during the 19th century when it was used as a sanatorium founded by Arnold Rikli.
-The rich and famous of that day flocked there for his therapies.
+Upon reaching the location, inside the Triglav National Park, we first set off to explore the Bled Castle — one of the oldest establishments in Slovenia, dating back to 1011.
+Bled Castle was very famous during the 19th century when it was used as a sanatorium founded by Arnold Rikli.
+The rich and famous of that day flocked there for body therapies.
 Today, it’s a popular destination for nature and bliss junkies.

-Other than the great views of the lake, what’s worth visiting the castle is its blacksmith’s shop and a winery (where you can fill your own wine bottle, seal it, and get a certificate).
-The castle also holds a publishing house (a small room) depicting how Slovenia got its first few letters printed back in 16th century.
+Other than the great views of the lake (that we, unfortunately, missed, due to a bad weather) what’s worth visiting the castle is its blacksmith’s shop and a winery, where you can fill your own wine bottle, seal and decorate it, and even get a certificate.
+The castle also holds a publishing house depicting how Slovenia got its first few letters printed back in the 16th century.

-As we finished the castle visit, next in the list was a hand maneuvered boat ride to the Bled island and back.
+As we finished the castle visit, next on the list was a hand manoeuvred boat ride to the Bled island and back.

 Second Half Of The Day: Predjama Castle and Postojna Cave

-The second half of the day required us to come back to Ljubljana and then drive south of it where we reached Predjama castle.
+The second half of the day required us to return to Ljubljana and then drive south for Predjama castle.

 Built into the rock itself, the white walls of Predjama Castle feel like a stark statement on the surrounding landscape.
 Its romantic appeal is further emphasized by the idyllic River Lokva, which disappears into the underground world deep down below the castle.
 Today, Predjama castle might just be a spectacular tourist site and one of Slovenia’s many photogenic vantage points, but centuries ago, it served as an impenetrable fortress.

-Built up on the foundations of the original medieval castle, the whitewashed walls that we can see today were put in place sometime around 16th century.
-Moreover the castle received another makeover much later, after it was destroyed in a siege, but as you wander through its drafty passages, you can still feel it’s a place echoing with ghosts and memories.
+Built upon the foundations of the original medieval castle, the whitewashed walls we see today were put in place sometime around the 16th century.
+But the castle received a makeover a few centuries later, after being destroyed in a siege.
+As you wander through its drafty passages, you feel a place echoing with ghosts and memories.

-With a continuous feed of information, our guide led us up to the top of the castle, up the stairs and through a network of bare rooms, pausing at a corridor where the natural rock met the Renaissance façade.
-We were told about the many famous castle inhabitants, but among all, the story of knight Erazem of Predjama, who rebelled against the imperial autocracy in the 15th century seemed most fascinating.
-As nowadays Erazem is the main protagonist of numerous legends, which on the one hand glorify him as a passionate, handsome, noble knight, while on the other hand, describe him as a bandit and a robber (the Robin Hood with a twist) who eventually breathed his last while in the toilet.
+With a continuous feed of information, our guide led us to the top of the castle and through a network of bare rooms, while pausing at a corridor where the natural rock met the Renaissance façade.
+We were told about the many famous castle inhabitants, but among all, the story of knight Erazem of Predjama, who rebelled against the imperial autocracy in the 15th century was most fascinating.
+Nowadays Erazem is the main protagonist of numerous legends, which on the one hand glorify him as a passionate, handsome and noble knight, but also describe him as a bandit and a robber (the Robin Hood with a twist) on the other.

-It took almost an hour to finish our visit of Predjama castle, before starting with the highlight of the day — exploring the cavepark of Postojna!
+It took almost an hour to finish our tour in Predjama castle, before starting with the highlight of the day — exploring the cavepark of Postojna!

-Though I’ve been to a few caves in my life, and have walked, swam and even paddled a canoe through them, and they were all pretty impressive in their appearance, but Postojna cave turned out to be unlike any of them.
-After all, Postojna cave is one of the world’s largest karst monuments — it had to have its own distinguishing appeal.
+Though I’ve been to a few caves in my life, and have walked, swam and even paddled a canoe inside them, and they were all pretty impressive, but the cavepark of Postojna turned out to be most compelling.
+After all, Postojna cave is one of the world’s largest karst monuments and one of the largest caveparks in Europe.

 The first signature of Postojna cave dates back to 13th century, but it was only after 19th century that any modification in the cave was done.
-In 1899 the world’s first underground postal office was operated in the cave.
-Today, it is Slovenia’s biggest tourist attraction that has welcomed over 37 million people so far… and counting!
+In 1899 the world’s first underground postal office was operated here inside Postojna.
+Today, it is Slovenia’s biggest tourist attraction that has welcomed over 37 million people so far, and counting!